mondrey/site-maintenance/README.md

 # site maintenance
- Simple site maintenance plugin for WordPress
+ A simple site maintenance plugin for WordPress